fanlidublin/DaysInDublin/Daily_Proverb.md

 - The greatest mistake you can make in life is to be continually fearing you will make one.
 Elbert Hubbard

 - What would life be if we had no courage to attempt anything.
 Vincent Van Gogh

+- No one can make you feel inferior without your consent.
+Eleanor Roosevelt